London’s best kept secrets revealed, discover top unique things to do in London

 Within Holland Park, discover Japan in the form of lush green shrubs, running water and carp koi.
 This Japanese designed garden was gifted to London by a celebrated landscape gardener after the Japan Festival in 1992.
 Now Kyoto Garden is a sanctuary of peace and tranquillity in central London; the perfect place to take a break and escape from it all!

 High Street Kensington, W8

-Stroll along to Kensington Palace and get free entry into the exhibition and state apartments to admire the royal luxuries within central London.
+Stroll along to Kensington Palace and scan your London Pass to gain access to into the exhibition and state apartments to admire the royal luxuries within central London.